saslani/saslani.github.io/_posts/2018-11-07-leadership.md

 categories: Management Skills
 ---

-Warning: this article is not for those who believe in Young Earth creationism, dinasaur bones are real!
+Warning: this article is not for those who believe in Young Earth creationism, dinosaur bones are real!

 - There has been a lot of talk about leadership around me..
 - Observed great leadership that the leader enables employees to do what's right to do, and steps in only if help is needed
 - Observed questionable leadership that's more "boss like"
-- Why am I interested in this toppic
+- Why am I interested in this topic

 <section>
   <title>Organization History</title>